Ronaldo can seal legacy with back-to-back Champions League crowns

 The Portuguese scored 16 goals in the competition, falling just shy of his record of 17, set in the 2013-14 campaign.

 At the age of 31 Ronaldo will know that his days at the top of nearing an end.
 He also has Gareth Bale waiting in the wings to take over the mantle as the leading superstar of the Bernabeu.

 With teams’ hungry to supplant Real at the top, he will have to continue his rich vein of form in Europe for his team to have hope of achieving history.

 Ronaldo has achieved all there is in the game – bar winning the World Cup.
 His final moment of true greatness could come next year at the Millennium Stadium by defying the efforts of Real’s great rivals to win the Champions League for the fourth time of his career.

-At this stage the 31-year-old can only enhance his legacy, and guiding Madrid to another European crown would be the icing on the cake and another barb towards his adversary Lionel Messi.
+At this stage the 31-year-old can only enhance his legacy.
+Guiding Madrid to another European crown would be the icing on the cake, and another barb towards his adversary Lionel Messi.